 Each Landscape Committee contains volunteers from the public and private sectors including natural resource professionals, landowners, and other interested community members.
 Committees partner with local natural resource groups to coordinate and support forestry projects based on the broader landscape plans that the MFRC has designed for the regions.

 Landowners bring important on-the-ground perspectives to these committees.
-The northern portion of our region is represented by the East Central Committee, while the southern portion is represented by the Southeast Committee.
-These committees meets quarterly and is open to the public. mn.gov/frc/regional-landscape-committees.html
+Your region is represented by the Southeast Landscape Committee.
+The committees meets quarterly and is open to the public. mn.gov/frc/regional-landscape-committees.html

 MFRC LANDSCAPE REGIONS